Stock footage: Films and television

 Stock footage that appears on television screens or monitors shown in movies or television shows is referred to as "playback".
-In Anchorman: The Legend of Ron Burgundy, which was written by and starring Will Ferrell as a San Diego news anchor, the studio purchased archival 1970s clips from San Diego stock footage firm New & Unique Videos.
+In Power Rangers or Anchorman: The Legend of Ron Burgundy, which was written by and starring Will Ferrell as a San Diego news anchor, the studio purchased archival 1970s clips from San Diego stock footage firm New & Unique Videos.
 The playback footage of a hurricane featured in Disney's Smart House came from the vaults of the same San Diego firm.

 Stock footage also appears many a time in animated series which is mostly a transition to live-action stock footage.

 One of the most common uses of stock footage is in documentaries.
 Use of stock footage allows the filmmaker to tell the story of historical events such as World War II Why We Fight series, to document modern underwater archaeology activities, or to supplement content in natural history documentaries.
 Budgets may not be sufficient to keep a production crew on site for long-term projects, and stock footage allows the producer to pick the moments in time that are most important to the story or to give context to historical events.

 Several films that would otherwise be completely lost have surviving footage due to the film being used as a stock footage.
 For example, The Cat Creeps has some scenes preserved in the movie Boo, and scenes from Queen of the Night Clubs are preserved as stock footage in Winner Take All.
 If not for its use as stock footage, these films would be lost entirely.

 Stock footage is also used in live reality TV shows such as I'm a Celebrity.

 In the early 2020s, stock footage of studio audience applause and reactions was used in television shows in place of a live studio audience due to the then-current COVID-19 pandemic.